liqtags/crypto-rekts/README.md

 # A Knowledgebase About Crypto Rekts

-Each rekt has it's own page, you can click the click to see more info.
+Each rekt has it's own page, you can click the link for each to see more info.

 # Total Funds Lost:
 - $77,789,516,447.00